ludelafo/panosse/README.md

     		cover file

 ## More informations
 - The compress process is only made once.
 When a successfully compression is done, the script saves the current encoder used to process the file directly in the FLAC file.
-So you when you relaunch the script, it will only try to compress files that were not already compressed (useful when having a huge collection)
+So when you relaunch the script, it will only try to compress files that were not already compressed (useful when having a huge collection)

 ## Dependencies
 This script depends on the following commands: